Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Methods

 \subsection{Numerical Implementation}

+To calculate cosmological observables to compare with measured data, we use a modified CAMB Boltzmann code \citep{Lewis_2000,Reboucas/etal:2024}.
+This code evolves the equations of motion at both the background and perturbation levels.
 To sample the posterior distributions for model parameters, we use MCMC samplers.
 To perform these MCMCs, we use the publicly available MCMC code \texttt{Cobaya} \citep{Cobaya}.
 To determine when the sampler has converged, we use a Gelman-Rubin convergence criteria of $R-1 = 0.02$ \citep{gelman/rubin:1992}.
 In many cases in this work, we perform statistical tests of chains that require greater convergence.
 For these cases, we use a convergence criteria of $R-1 = 0.005$.
 We use the BOBYQA algorithm built into \texttt{Cobaya} to find the best-fit set of parameter values.
 For the BOBYQA algorithm, we use the mean values from the chains as the starting point.
 As our default, we set the \texttt{CAMB} \texttt{AccuracyBoost = 1.5} and \texttt{CAMB} \texttt{LensPotentialAccuracy = 3}.
 In all cases where we include ACT CMB lensing data, we set \texttt{LensPotentialAccuracy = 4} as suggested by the ACT collaboration.

 We sample the posteriors for both EDE and \lcdm.
 For the EDE-specific model parameters, we impose flat priors given by $1000 \leq z_c \leq 20000$, $0.001 \leq f_{\rm EDE} \leq 0.6$, and $0 \leq \theta_i \leq \pi$.
 These choices are consistent or broader than the same prior choices made in \cite{hill2021atacama}.
 For $z_c$, we impose the flat prior on $z_c$ instead of Log$_{10}(z_c)$.